yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 }
 ```

-Then, if the developer defines `font-size` again, withough much CSS, `elementExamples`'s CSS has already been defined and overruled 3 times.
+Then, if the developer defines `font-size` again, without much CSS, `elementExamples`'s CSS has already been defined and overruled three times.

 ```css
 elementExample {